aridjayarecipes/cutesrecipes.web.app/content/post/2332-step-by-step-guide-to-prepare-homemade-black-bean-and-amp-tomato-saute.md

-So that's going to wrap this up with this exceptional food black bean & tomato saute recipe.
+So that's going to wrap this up with this exceptional food black bean &amp; tomato saute recipe.
 Thank you very much for reading.
 I am confident that you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!